monoteba/unity/EditorUtilities/DebugButtonAttribute/README.md

-# Debug Button Attribute
+# [DebugButton] Attribute

-Creates a button in the inspector to call a method.
+Creates a button in the inspector to call a method inside the Unity Editor.

 ```csharp
 [DebugButton]